 data (each logical column is a set):

-ggvenn(d) # without set names, the first 4 logical column in data.frame will be chose to draw four-set venn
+ggvenn(d) # without set names, all logical columns in data.frame will be chosen to draw venn

 data, there is also another way to plot